eth-cscs/abcpy/doc/source/user_customization.rst

 Implementing a new Model
 ------------------------

-One of the standard use cases of ABCpy is to do inference of a probabilistic model that is not part of ABCpy.
-We now go through the details of such a scenario using the (already implemented) Gaussian distribution to explain how to implement such a model from scratch.
+One of the standard use cases of ABCpy is to do inference on a probabilistic model that is not part of ABCpy.
+We now go through the details of such a scenario using the (already implemented) Gaussian generative model to explain how to implement it from scratch.

-There are two main scenarios: First, we want to use our probabilistic model to explain a relationship between *parameters* (considered random variables for inference) and *observed data*.
+There are two scenarios to use a model: First, we want to use our probabilistic model to explain a relationship between parameters* (considered random variables for inference) and *observed data*.
 This is for example the case when we want to do inference on mechanistic models that do not have a PDF.
-In this case, our model has to derive from :py:class:`ProbabilisticModel <abcpy.probabilisticmodels.ProbabilisticModel>` and implement a few required methods as for example :py:meth:`forward_simulate() <abcpy.probabilisticmodels.ProbabilisticModel.forward_simulate>`.
+In this case, our model implementation has to derive from :py:class:`ProbabilisticModel <abcpy.probabilisticmodels.ProbabilisticModel>` and a few abstract methods have to be defined, as for example :py:meth:`forward_simulate() <abcpy.probabilisticmodels.ProbabilisticModel.forward_simulate>`.

-In the second scenario, we want to use the model to build a relationship between *different parameters* (between different random variables for inference).
-Then our model is restricted to either output continuous or discrete parameters.
+In the second scenario, we want to use the model to build a relationship between *different parameters* (between different random variables).
+Then our model is restricted to either output continuous or discrete parameters in form of a vector.
 Consequently, the model must derive from either from :py:class:`Continuous
 <abcpy.probabilisticmodels.Continuous>` or :py:class:`Discrete <abcpy.probabilisticmodels.Discrete>` and implement the
-required methods.
+required abstract methods.
 These two classes in turn derive from from :py:class:`ProbabilisticModel
-<abcpy.probabilisticmodels.ProbabilisticModel>`, such that we have have to implement also the method required by the
+<abcpy.probabilisticmodels.ProbabilisticModel>`, such that the second scenario essentially extends the first.
-latter class.

-Let us go through the implementation of a simple Gaussian model.
+Let us go through the implementation of a the Gaussian generative model.
 The model has to conform to the API specified by the base class :py:class:`ProbabilisticModels <abcpy.probabilisticmodels.ProbabilisticModel>`, and thus must implement at least the following methods:

 * :py:meth:`ProbabilisticModels.__init__() <abcpy.probabilisticmodels.ProbabilisticModel.__init__>`
 * :py:meth:`ProbabilisticModels._check_input() <abcpy.probabilisticmodels.ProbabilisticModel._check_input>`